Kurdistan Democratic Party of Syria: History

 KDPS went through several divisions in the 1960s.
 Mustafa Barzani (the father of Mesud Barzani, the current president of Iraqi Kurdistan) attempted to reunify the party by inviting all the factions to Iraqi Kurdistan in 1970.
-During the meetings, Miro was chosen (and later re-elected in 1972) as the chairman of KDPS.
+Additionally, he reached out to various national independents with the intention of bringing the party together in the Nobardan region of Iraqi Kurdistan.
+Despite the shared belief in the importance of unity among both the "left" and "right," they ultimately diverged.
+As a result, the majority ultimately adhered to the principle of unity, leading to the establishment of the Interim Leadership under the guidance of Daham Miro and his like-minded associates, who prioritize the approach of Kurdish unity.

-Historian Jordi Tejel has identified "Greater Kurdistan" as being a "Kurdish myth" that was promoted to Syrian Kurds by the KDPS.
+On July 31, Daham Miro, the secretary of the party, alongside several other members of the leadership and national figures who supported the party, were arrested by the Military Intelligence Directorate.
+This was in response to the party's statement regarding the government's actions in implementing the Arab Belt Project's measures in the Kurdish regions back in 1973.

 Syrian Civil War and Rojava Campaign

 The KDPS did not join the Syrian National Council at first, Secretary-General Abdulhakim Bashar seeing this body as too influenced by the country of Turkey.
 He demanded guarantees for the Syrian Kurdish population by the SNC and, in turn, stated Turkey's obligation to grant full rights to its own Kurdish population.
 Following disputes with the dominant Kurdish party in Syria, the Democratic Union Party (PYD), the KDP-S however later led the Kurdish National Council (ENKS) to join the SNC.

 To counter the PYD's dominance in the Kurdish National Council (ENKS), the KDP-S set up an alliance named Kurdish Democratic Political Union in late 2012.
 The strategy however failed and even backfired ultimately driving other ENKS members into cooperation with the PYD.
 In early April 2014, the Kurdish Freedom Party in Syria (Partiya Azadî ya Kurdî li Sûriyê, or Azadî), and three other parties merged into the KDP-S.

 In Syria, the constitution states that political parties cannot be founded on ethnic, religious, regional and tribal basis, which has been one of the pretexts used to persecute Kurdish political organizations.